How to Deal with Trauma Triggers in a Relationship

 - Eye Movement Desensitization and Reprocessing: EMDR is a technique that uses guided eye movements to help you process and desensitize traumatic memories.
 This therapy incorporates cognitive behavior therapy.

-Healing from emotional trauma requires time and patience and can be a long process.
 Find the time to identify your feelings and validate your experiences.

 Remember that not all emotional triggers are rational.
-Support each other during times of tribulation, and when handling overwhelming emotional responses.
+Support each other during times of tribulation and when handling overwhelming emotional responses.

 Educate Yourself